ArtReach's

 story.
 Encourage the students to take creative risks.

-NOW YOU DONT: The element of magic is common in
+YOU SEE IT, NOW YOU DONT: The element of magic is

-fairytales.
-In Beauty and the Beast, things arent always
+common in fairytales.
+In Beauty and the Beast, things

-WORLD ONCE UPON A TIME: Research different fairy tales from around
+THE WORLD ONCE UPON A TIME: Research different fairy tales

 HANDING

-and have them sit in a circle.
-Explain that fairytales were
+the rug and have them sit in a circle.
+Explain that fairytales

-handed down through word of mouth.
-Pretend that each student
+were handed down through word of mouth.
+Pretend that each

-sitting in that circle is another generation.
-Play a game of
+student sitting in that circle is another generation.
+Play a

-"telephone (one person thinks of a sentence and whispers
+game of "telephone (one person thinks of a sentence and

-it in the person sitting next to him/hers ear, and that person
+whispers it in the person sitting next to him/hers ear, and

 RE-WRITE

-Beast.
-What would the play version of this look like?
+and the Beast.
+What would the play version of this look

-After rewriting the way the story turns out, have students design a
+like?
+After rewriting the way the story turns out, have

-PICTURE: Have students design what the costumes would look
+THE PICTURE: Have students design what the costumes

-like.
-Remind them that the story can take place anywhere and in
+would look like.
+Remind them that the story can take place

 ArtReach's